tyamos/git_setup/README.md

+# My documentation for git and github, beginners guide to seting up git and github

-What is Version Control?
+## 1. What is Version Control?

 Version Control is a system built to manage and keep record or track of documents overtime.

-What is Version Control used for?
+## 2. What is Version Control used for?

 Version Control is best used for collaboration.